petermr/docanalysis/README.md

 # docanalysis
 - Semantic analysis of text documents including sentence and paragraph splitting
-- Unsupervised entity extraction from sections of paper with defined boilerplates
+- Unsupervised entity extraction from sections of papers that have defined boilerplates.
+For example, Ethics Statements, Funders, Acknowledgments, and so on.

 ## Purpose
 ### Primary Purpose